jongacnik/kirby2-sirvy/readme.md

 ```

+## Security

+As [brought up](https://github.com/getkirby/kirby/issues/412) in the early 2.3 discussions, an API like this could potentially lead to misuse when considering image manipulation.
+I might look into adding some built-in options for rate limiting or auth, but in the meantime if this is a concern for you, nothing stopping you from adding the functionality into the services yourself!

 ## Todo

+- Caching
 - Rate Limiting?
-As [brought up](https://github.com/getkirby/kirby/issues/412) in the early 2.3 discussions, an API like this could potentially lead to misuse.
+See Security

 ## Author